grace-notes/website/contents/topics/life-of-christ.md

 (c) Specifically, Godly character should be applied in these ways:

-· ANECHOMENOI means to put up with someone.
+&bull; ANECHOMENOI means to put up with someone.
 The idea is that you put up with the non-sinful idiosyncrasies of others; their quirks and oddities.
 It means literally ‘to have again.’
 I think it may have had something to do with in-laws.

-· CHARIZOMENOI concentrates on the sinful side of things.
+&bull; CHARIZOMENOI concentrates on the sinful side of things.
 It means to give something free of charge and without expectation of return.
 Here it is a metaphor for forgiveness